valid13/algorithms-data-structures/doc/leetcode/top-interview-questions-easy/array/6-Intersection of two arrays II.md

 [Leetcode link](https://leetcode.com/explore/interview/card/top-interview-questions-easy/92/array/674/)

 1. What if the given array is already sorted?
 How would you optimize your algorithm?
+   Sorting-Based search algorithm and Two pointers technique is the best choice since we skip the cost of sorting.
+   So time complexity is O(M+N) and the space complexity is O(n).
 2. What if nums1's size is small compared to nums2's size?
 Which algorithm is better?
+   Binary search algorithm
 3. What if elements of nums2 are stored on disk, and the memory is limited such that you cannot load all elements into the memory at once?

 # Algorithm